Highlights of Fall and spring Semester

 - Visitors of students will be limited to those that reside in the same residence hall.

-- Dining will be open Nov.
-29 – until the end of the semester.
+- Dining will be open for the spring semester.

 - Any “Declining Balance” dollars unused from the Fall Semester will rollover to the Spring Semester.